Don Rickles: Rise to fame

 Rickles appeared in the Beach Party film series.
 He recalled in his 2007 memoir that at a White House dinner, Barbara Bush teased him about his decision to appear in those films.
-Rickles' agent Jack Gilardi was married to Annette Funicello when Rickles was cast in the Beach Party films.
+Rickles's agent Jack Gilardi was married to Annette Funicello when Rickles was cast in the Beach Party films.
 He subsequently began to appear more frequently on television talk shows, first appearing on The Tonight Show Starring Johnny Carson in 1965.
 Rickles became a frequent guest and guest host, appearing more than 100 times on The Tonight Show during Carson's era.
 An early Carson–Rickles Tonight highlight occurred in 1968 when, while two Japanese women treated Carson to a bath and foot massage, Rickles walked onto the set.
-The bit reportedly caused the episode to run long, leading producers to cut that show's comedy performance from Beat The Clock guest host, Chuck LaFille, who vowed never to come back on Tonight (LaFille would return the following year).
-Rickles remarked to LaFille, "Not the first time you lost a gig Chuckie!"
-After which, LaFille attempted to fight Rickles before Ed McMahon interceded.
 Rickles also made frequent appearances on The Dean Martin Show and became a fixture on The Dean Martin Celebrity Roast specials.

 In 1968, Rickles released a live comedy album titled Hello, Dummy!, which reached number 54 on the Billboard 200 album chart.
-The same year, he starred in his own variety show on ABC, The Don Rickles Show, with comedy writer Pat McCormick as his sidekick; the show lasted only 17 episodes and was replaced by a prime time version of the game Let's Make a Deal.
-During the 1960s, Rickles made guest appearances on The Dick Van Dyke Show, The Munsters, The Addams Family, The Mothers-in-Law, Gilligan's Island, Get Smart, The Twilight Zone episode "Mr. Dingle, the Strong", The Andy Griffith Show, Gomer Pyle, and I Dream of Jeannie.
+In the same year he starred in his own variety show on ABC, The Don Rickles Show, with comedy writer Pat McCormick as his sidekick; the show lasted only 17 episodes and was replaced by a prime-time version of the game Let's Make a Deal.
+During the 1960s, Rickles made guest appearances on The Dick Van Dyke Show, The Munsters, The Addams Family, The Mothers-in-Law, Gilligan's Island, Get Smart, The Twilight Zone episode "Mr. Dingle, the Strong", The Andy Griffith Show, Gomer Pyle, U.S.M.C., and I Dream of Jeannie.